jaycariaga/Eve-RestAPI/README.md

 In another terminal, type: "curl -i http://localhost:5000/".
   Within that terminal, an output should contain a JSON of the resources mentioned in settings.py

+# Info on client.py
+Client.py is a seperate file that contains code that works with another server.
+This code manages to HTTP delete the original resources and POST a new set of resources.
+In the meantime, this server also allows the user to use curl to GET the resources as well.